wp-plugins/connections/readme.txt

 * **CURRENTLY THERE NO WAY TO REMOVE AN IMAGE LINKED TO AN ENTRY OTHER THAN DELETING THE ENTRY AND CREATING A NEW ENTRY WITHOUT THE IMAGE**
 * The CSS style sheet is linked on every page in the admin
 * The styles in the output html is hard coded
+* When deleting an entry the entry list doesn't remember the filter setting

 == Screenshots ==